Android 10: When Will My Phone Get the Update?

 - Galaxy S8 and S8+ (Maybe)

 Obviously there are several other Samsung Android devices from the Galaxy A series, tablets, to the older Galaxy Note 8 that should, could or might get Android 10 as well.
-Unfortunately, we don’t have a roadmap or any solid leaks to go by yet.
+Unfortunately, we don’t have a roadmap or any solid leaks to go by.
 So, instead, we simply listed the most important and most recent flagship devices above.
-Expect ANY Samsung phone released within the last 18 months to get Android 10.

-Either way, here’s a look at what’s coming or already available on your phone.
+Expect ANY Samsung phone released within the last 18 months to get Android 10, as that’s part of the contract they sign with Google to use Android.
+Here’s a look at what’s coming or already available on your phone.
 This is a quick video of Android 10 (One UI 2.0) on Samsung devices.
+Plus, it looks like we’ll get One UI 2.1 sometime in the near future, too.

 If you have Samsung’s best phone from the last 2 years you’re already enjoying Android 10.
 Then, for those with older or budget models, stay tuned for more information in the near future.
-That, or just buy the upcoming Galaxy S20.
+That, or just buy the sweet new Galaxy S20.

+Android’s co-founder Andy Rubin went off and made a new smartphone company.
+They struggled, and will never make another flagship phone, but the Essential PH-1 is still pretty good.
+Plus, it gets software updates faster than any other phone on the market, aside from Google’s own Pixel phones.

 OnePlus Android 10 Updates